AtalAkbari/E-Commerce-Database/README.md

 Connecting database to web application
 --------------------------------------
-To connect we must first install the OCI8 extension on our systems                                                                                      Instructions: http://www.oracle.com/technetwork/articles/dsl/technote-php-instant-12c-2088811.html
+To connect we must first install the OCI8 extension on our systems:                                                             http://www.oracle.com/technetwork/articles/dsl/technote-php-instant-12c-2088811.html
 See connect.php

 GUI application